Every website has a landing page. A page for their customers to stand on and to start touring your website.

 Keep in mind that your landing page should target a given set of keywords.
 Keywords move your landing page up the ranks and place your sale, promotion, or product in front of users searching for similar topics.

 A great starting point for keyword research is BiQ Keyword Intelligence.

-You can also easily toggle the keyword search intent, try to aim for keywords with a transactional intent, since those tend to convert better.
+You can also easily toggle the keyword search intent, try to aim for keywords with transactional intent since those tend to convert better.
 Keywords with an informational intent can be used on long-form landing pages to provide more educational value that can entice the readers to click on the CTA.